Spherical Principal Curves: Numerical Experiments

-Here we present a real data analysis of the proposed principal curves on a sphere.
-For this purpose, we consider earthquake data from the U.S. Geological Survey in Figure~\ref{fig6} that represent the distribution of significant earthquakes (8+ Mb magnitude) around the Pacific Ocean since the year 1900.
-As shown in Figure~\ref{fig6}, we observe some features of the data: (a) the observations are scattered on the surface of Earth, and (b) they are non-linear one-dimensional structure on the sphere.
-It seems that the proposed principal curve might be applicable to the data for extracting the feature.
+We consider earthquake data from the U.S. Geological Survey (\url{https://earthquake.usgs.gov/earthquakes/map/}) in \Cref{fig:earth} that represent the distribution of significant earthquakes (8+ Mb magnitude) around the Pacific Ocean since 1900.
+As shown in the figure, 77 observations are distributed in the vicinity of the borders between the Pacific, Eurasian, and Nazca plates.
+Since the plates are gradually moving towards different directions, recognizing the unrevealed patterns of borders provides essential information about seismological events such as earthquakes and volcanoes \citep{Mardia1977, Biau}.
+In the following experiment, we utilize the spherical principal curves to recover the plates' borders by extracting curvilinear features of the observations.

-We now perform the proposed extrinsic principal curve over different values of hyperparameter $q$.
-As $q$ decreases, the resulting curve becomes wiggly and overfits the data.
-Figure~\ref{fig7} shows the results with $q=0.01$ and 0.2.
-The determination of the parameter $q$ is not easy.
-Duchamp and Stuetzle (1996) showed that a principal curve is always a saddle point of the expected squared distance function, which explains why cross-validation is not reliable for choosing hyperparameter $q$.
-In Euclidean space, Biau and Fischer (2012) suggested the parameter selection by empirical risk minimization via penalization of length and the number of points in curves.
-In a spherical domain, this topic is left for future work.

-As mentioned earlier, the proposed algorithm is required to have an initialization.
-The results in Figure~\ref{fig7} are obtained by using $T=500$ uniformly sampled points from the intrinsic principal circle in Section 3.2 as an initialization.

-\comment{On the other hand, Figure~\ref{fig} shows results by taking the principal geodesic as initialization in Figure~\ref{fig1}.
-The initial and final states of the principal curve with $q=0.05$ are shown in the left and right panels, respectively.
-In this case, the principal curve cannot represent the feature of the observations well.